On the Pre-Asymptotic Stability and Inverse Structure of Extended-Domain Spectral Methods: Spectral Collocation on Extended Domains and Baseline Instability

-This defines an $N \times N$ linear system $\mat{A}\vect{c} = \vect{f}$ where the collocation matrix entries are $\mat{A}_{kj} = \phi_j(x_k)$. \end{definition}
+This defines an $N \times N$ linear system $\mat{A}\vect{c} = \vect{f}$ where the collocation matrix entries are $(\mat{A})_{kj} = \phi_j(x_k)$. \end{definition}

-The structure of the interpolation basis $\{\phi_j\}$ is determined entirely by the differential operator $\mathcal{L}$ and is the primary object of our stability analysis.
-For the two operators central to this paper, the bases are: \begin{itemize} \item \textbf{Poisson Operator} ($\mathcal{L} = -d^2/dx^2$): The basis functions are simply the eigenfunctions scaled by their eigenvalues, revealing a strong dependence on the mode number $j$:
+The structure of the operator-applied functions $\{\phi_j\}$ is determined entirely by the differential operator $\mathcal{L}$ and is the primary object of our stability analysis.
+For the two operators central to this paper, these functions are: \begin{itemize} \item \textbf{Poisson Operator} ($\mathcal{L} = -d^2/dx^2$): The operator-applied functions are simply the eigenfunctions scaled by their eigenvalues, revealing a strong dependence on the mode number $j$: